DSsoli/uplift_CT/README.md

-# Demonstrations on Uplift Modeling with Class Transformation Model and Oversampling
+# Demonstration Kernel on Uplift Modeling with Class Transformation Model and Oversampling

 These kernels serve to provide sample demonstrations on uplift modeling using artificial datasets, particularly utilizing Class Transformation models and oversampling techniques.